AardhynLavender/REST-API/README.md

 **JWT_LIFETIME**

 How long should a user be logged in before authentication is required again?
-I prefer `1h`.
+I prefer `1h`

-specify an integer and a unit, _1h, 2h, 30m, 10s_
+Specify an integer and a unit, _1h, 2h, 30m, 10s_

 ```.env
 JWT_LIFETIME=<integer><unit>